horiondreher/go-web-api-boilerplate/README.md

 - Migrations with golang migrate
 - PASETO tokens instead of JWT
 - Access and Refresh Tokens
-- Tests that uses Testify Testcontainers instead of mocks
+- Tests that uses Testcontainers instead of mocks
 - Testing scripts that uses cURL and jq (f* Postman)

 ## Required dependencies